m4darax/ADMASIVO/README.md

 # ADMASIVO
-Creating users in Windows Server 2012
+Mass user creation Windows Server 2012

 With the Script Validar_Usuario.ps1 what it does is to make a query to the AD and verifies that the user does not exist.